Use models in Model Garden

 3. On the row for your model, click Actions and then select Delete model.

-When you delete the model, all associated model versions and evaluations are deleted from your Google Cloud project.
+Deleting a model also deletes all of its associated versions and evaluations from your Google Cloud project.

 4. In the confirmation prompt, click Delete.